Azure/ALZ-Bicep/docs/wiki/Accelerator.md

 1. Install the [ALZ PowerShell Module](https://github.com/Azure/ALZ-PowerShell-Module#installation) on your local development machine or within the Azure Cloud Shell using the following command:

     > **Warning:**
     > In order to use this module, [PowerShell 7.1 or higher](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.3) needs to be installed
-    > **Warning:**
-    > In order to use this module, [PowerShell 7.1 or higher](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.3) needs to be installed